Colocation Services Near Chicago - Midwest Data Center For Fast Content Delivery

 The only thing left to say at the end of this article is to ask you to test your own Internet connectivity to Host Color's network.
 This would be a test for your Internet service provider in the first place.
 Use Host Color SpeedTest, to check the download and upload speed rates of your Internet connection.

-Another useful tool for you would be Host Color Looking Glass, which would allow you to see BGP, trace route and to ping any IP address from our network.
+Another useful tool for you would be Host Color Looking Glass that would allow you to see BGP, trace route and to ping any IP address from our network.